mongodb/mongo-csharp-driver/Docs/reference/content/reference/bson/mapping/index.md

 - `Document`: A dictionary represented as a Document will be stored as a BsonDocument, and each entry in the dictionary will be represented by a BsonElement with the name equal to the key of the dictionary entry and the value equal to the value of the dictionary entry.
 This representation can only be used when all the keys in a dictionary are strings that are valid element names.

-- `ArrayOfArray`: A dictionary represented as an ArrayOfArrays will be stored as a BsonArray of key/value pairs, where each key/value pair is stored as a nested two-element BsonArray where the two elements are the key and the value of the dictionary entry.
+- `ArrayOfArrays`: A dictionary represented as an ArrayOfArrays will be stored as a BsonArray of key/value pairs, where each key/value pair is stored as a nested two-element BsonArray where the two elements are the key and the value of the dictionary entry.
 This representation can be used even when the keys of the dictionary are not strings.
 This representation is very general and compact, and is the default representation when Document does not apply.
 One problem with this representation is that it is difficult to write queries against it, which motivated the introduction in the 1.2 version of the driver of the ArrayOfDocuments representation.

 - `ArrayOfDocuments`: A dictionary represented as an ArrayOfDocuments will be stored as a BsonArray of key/value pairs, where each key/value pair is stored as a nested two-element BsonDocument of the form { k : key, v : value }.
 This representation is just as general as the ArrayOfArrays representation, but because the keys and values are tagged with element names it is much easier to write queries against it.
 For backward compatibility reasons this is not the default representation.